appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 ## Configuring Appcircle CLI to Use Your Self-Hosted Appcircle

-By default, Appcircle CLI is configured to interact with Appcircle cloud.
+By default, Appcircle CLI is configured to interact with the Appcircle cloud.
 But with a few commands, you can change this behavior and use your own self-hosted Appcircle with the CLI.

 :::info
-We are assuming that you have already installed the Appcircle CLI and it is ready to use.
+We are assuming that you have already installed the Appcircle CLI and that it is ready to use.

-To test, you can open a terminal and run `appcircle --version` command.
+To test, you can open a terminal and run `appcircle --version` command in your terminal.
 If there is an output, you are ready to configure.
 :::

-To configure the Appcircle CLI to use self-hosted Appcircle:
+To configure the Appcircle CLI to use the self-hosted Appcircle:

 - Add a new configuration with any desired name.